 Your Welfare Officer

-The Welfare Officers will listen confidentially to any issue that may arise, and endeavour to support your individual needs and well being.
-If you have any queries or concerns, we encourage you to contact the Welfare Officers and discuss your concern directly with them.
+The Welfare Officer will listen confidentially to any issue that may arise, and endeavour to support your individual needs and wellbeing.
+If you have any queries or concerns, we encourage you to contact the Welfare Officer and discuss your concern directly with them.

-The Welfare Officer is Angie Ayling (email@example.com) and she is available to offer help and advice.
+The Welfare Officer is Tara Lupton (email@example.com) and she is available to offer help and advice.
 A link to our review of current safeguarding procedures and the responsibilities of the welfare office is here.

-A note on confidentiality: In order to provide the support for your needs and well being, the information shared with a Welfare Officer may be shared with the Committee, but only on a need to know basis.
+A note on confidentiality: In order to provide the support for your needs and wellbeing, the information shared with the Welfare Officer may be shared with the Committee, but only on a need to know basis.
 Exceptions are also made, for example if you may present a danger of violence to others; or if there is a reasonable suspicion that you are likely to harm yourself unless protective measures are taken.